HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

+Art direction appears a bit more popular than format-switching, but both features appear underutilized when you consider their potential utility.
+As we've seen, very few pages are tailoring images' aspect ratios to fit mobile screens, and many more pages could deliver their imagery more efficiently using next-generation image formats.
+These are exactly the problems `<picture>` was invented to solve, and perhaps more than 6% of pages should be addressing them, using it.

+It's possible that format-switching with `<source type>` is only used on 2-3% of pages because format-switching can also be accomplished using [server-side content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
+Unfortunately server-side adaptation mechanisms are hard to detect in the crawled data, and we have not analyzed them here.

-Art direction appears a bit more popular than type-switching.
-Notably, these two features are not mutually exclusive, and, put together, the usage percentages here do not add up to 100%.
+Notably, `<source type>` and `<source media>` are not mutually exclusive, and, put together, the usage percentages here do not add up to 100%.
 This suggests that at least 15% of `<picture>` elements do not leverage either of these attributes, making those `<picture>`s  functionally equivalent to a `<span>`.

 ### Layout